 Over the time many useless pieces of files (residual data) accumulate in your WordPress database.
-And if you do not optimize and cleanup your WordPress database, this residual data may become really large in size.
-This residual data causes your website to slow down, hence badly affect overall response of your site.
+And if you do not optimize and clean up your WordPress database, this residual data may become really large in size.
+This residual data causes slowing down your website, hence badly affect overall response of your site.

-The process to cleaning up this unwanted residual data is call database optimization.
+In general, the process of cleaning up this unwanted residual data is called database optimization.

 Optimize WordPress Database using WP-Optimize

 You can easily optimize WordPress database by using WP-Optimize plugin.
-Best thing about this WordPress database plugin is that it offers One Click solution for WordPress Database Optimization.
+The best thing about this WordPress database plugin is that it offers One-Click solution for WordPress Database Optimization.

 It also calculates and shows your database size and how much disk space you have saved so far, using WP-optimize plugin.

-How to Use WP-Optimize Plugin (Step by step)
+How to Use WP-Optimize Plugin (Step by step instructions with screenshots)